CurpraCode/magic-memo/README.md

 ```

 This will start the application in watch mode, so any changes you make to the code will be automatically detected and the application will be recompiled.

+## Docker

+This application has uses docker and it setup, please follow the [README] (./README.Docker.md) to see how to use and run it.

 ## Usage